alabid/flylatex/README.md

 * Option to use images, additional packages (like .sty files) by specifying `configs.includes.path`

-It's a free and open-source version of [ShareLatex](http://sharelatex.com).
-Woot!

 Screen Shots of the Internals of the FlyLatex application
 ---------------------------------------------------------